 - To provide a forum for communication among professionals in government, business, academia, and other segments of the environmental science community and for the protection and welfare of the general public.

-Each year SETAC Europe organizes an annual meeting, generally attended by more than 2,000 scientists, a short course programme, summer schools, and one or more targeted scientific meetings or workshops.
+Each year SETAC Europe organizes an annual meeting (to be held in Basel, Switzerland in May 2014), generally attended by more than 2,000 scientists, a short course programme, summer schools, and one or more targeted scientific meetings or workshops (check the SETAC Europe meetings overview).
 The award programme of SETAC Europe is designed to encourage and recognize major achievements in environmental toxicology and chemistry.

 SETAC Europe membership comprises 2,200 individual members, and its activities are supported by a variety of SETAC Europe partners, companies and institutions that support the mission of SETAC Europe and join SETAC's quest to ensure Environmental Quality Through Science®.
 Many of these members also belong to one of the four SETAC Europe Branches: